Contractor Profiles: How payment speed and payment history is collected and calculated

-The model used to calculate payment risk takes several things into account, including the type of slow or non-payment documents sent or filed, total number of documents exchanged, the contractors associated with slow or non-payment, and the recency of slow or non-payment.
+The model used to calculate payment speed takes several things into account, including the type of slow or non-payment documents sent or filed, total number of documents exchanged, the contractors associated with slow or non-payment, and the recency of slow or non-payment.

-Calculating Payment Risk
+Calculating Payment Speed

-How Payment Risk is Calculated
+How Payment Speed is Calculated

-Types of Documents affect payment risk score
+Types of Documents affect payment speed score

-Pro tip: If you’re a general contractor, requesting and receiving more preliminary notices and lien waivers sent to you through Levelset will help your payment risk score.
+Pro tip: If you’re a general contractor, requesting and receiving more preliminary notices and lien waivers sent to you through Levelset will help your payment speed score.
 You can request and receive waivers for free with Levelset.
 We also recommend requesting preliminary notices from others at the start of every job.

 - Levelset Database

 Levelset’s 20,000 customers manage over 1.5 million construction projects across the United States and exchange $150 million in payment claims and liens every month.
 Since the company’s start, over 750,000 documents including mechanics lien filings, notices of intent to lien, monthly notices, payment applications, lien waivers, and more have been filed or exchanged through the Levelset platform.
-This project data is aggregated and reported on contractor pages when a document is filed or sent to a contractor.
+This project data is aggregated and reported on Contractor Profiles when a document is filed or sent to a contractor.

 - Public Data